 Automatic configuration and switch software update with DHCP

 For HP Networking simplicity is important within network infrastructures.
 This configuration example supports simplifying configuration and switch software updates by using DHCP options.
-HP Provision switches are initially booted up with factory-shipped configuration file.
+HP ProVision switches are initially booted up with factory-shipped configuration file.
 The default configuration files has following settings enabled:

 VLAN 1 for all ports untagged